Peony Baby Bib Set Crochet Pattern…

 This bib set would make a great baby shower gift, coupled with my free Teething ring pattern…don’t you think?
 So if you fancy 10% off this pattern use code Happy10… but hurry because that offer won’t be around for long!

-Today I’m going to share with you my amazingly simple pattern for making Yarny Crochet Teething Rings.
-The pattern is suitable for a beginner and they literally take 15 minutes to make.
-Teethers make cute baby shower gifts on there own or would make an ideal accessory set when paired with my Spring Bunny Lovey.
-What’s more they are 100% natural and so totally safe for baby to chew on.
+Teethers, make cute baby shower gifts on their own.
+They also make an ideal accessory set when paired with my Spring Bunny Lovey.
+What’s more they are made with safety in mind and safe for baby to chew on.
 They are also really useful first toys to help develop Baby’s hand eye coordination and grasp.

 A word on yarn choice